Confluence in. Release notes website out.

 Customer updates

-Give users a public place to see what changed.
+Give users and customers a place to see what changed and why it matters.

 Technical release notes